aaronpmishkin/vc-prototype/README.md

   gulp serve

 Note that you must have node and npm installed globally on your machine, as well as bower.
-If you done have bower installed, then:
+If you don't have bower installed, then:

   npm install bower -g